bhoobal/sqlserver_demo/README.md

 # sqlserver_demo
-sql server on linux container- sample
+This is a docker container example of sql sever on linux continer